garylirocks/quickrefs/azure-monitor.markdown

 - Creates a data collection rule (DCR) that collects and sends a predefined set of client performance data to a Log Analytics workspace.
   - Because the DCR sends performance counters to Azure Monitor Logs, you DON'T use Metrics Explorer to view them
   - Instead, view the metrics with prebuilt VM insights workbooks
-  - You need create your own DCR to collect logs or other performance counters
+  - You need to create your own DCR to collect logs or other performance counters
-- Presents the data in curated workbooks.
+- Present data in curated workbooks.

 Provide